Cheap Sanitary Products

 Big brands often give out free samples, usually when they have a new product they want to promote.
 Snap them up when they're available, and use them to supplement your stock of sanitary products.

-You can buy own-brand ibuprofen for as little as 25p (for a box of 16 at Asda), but be mindful that there are different types of ibuprofen.
+You can buy own-brand ibuprofen for as little as 35p (for a box of 16 at Asda), but be mindful that there are different types of ibuprofen, and some can be pricier than others – usually those marketed as fast-acting.

 The Royal Pharmaceutical Society says: "The most common type (of ibuprofen) is ibuprofen acid but other types include ibuprofen sodium, ibuprofen lysine...
 Some types of ibuprofen, such as ibuprofen sodium or ibuprofen lysine, do begin to provide pain relief quicker than ibuprofen acid as they may be absorbed more quickly."